MothershipApp/mothership-js/README.md

 <script src="/main.js"></script>
 ```

-Or, on when using it as a plugin:
+Or, on when using it as a js module:

 ```js
 new MothershipJs({